 645 ft

 Explore Edmonton's urban river valley gem: a 2.5 km easy trail through mixed forests and wildflower meadows with 50 m elevation gain.
-This 2.5-hour hike in Alberta's largest urban parkland offers wildlife viewing and seasonal color changes without leaving the city.
+This 2.5-hour hike in Alberta's largest city parkland offers surprising terrain variety, wildlife corridors, and seasonal transformations—all without leaving the city.

 Recommended for :